 About Us

-We recently rebranded as STEMPOINT, a name which indicates our mission to point the way to STEM careers.
-We are a small, dedicated team of 11 people who work on the various initiatives that support educators and pupils.
+We are a small, dedicated team who work on the various initiatives that support pupils and their teachers.

 We operate in the East of England (the counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk) and, for some of our projects, in Greater London.

-We are the STEM Ambassador programme Delivery Partner for the East of England, with over 2,000 Ambassador Volunteers in our region who can be accessed free of charge by schools and youth groups.
+We are the STEM Ambassador programme Delivery Partner for the East of England, with over 2,000 volunteer Ambassadors in the region who can support schools and youth groups free of charge.

 Helen has been helping the charity to fulfil its mission for 25 years and holds a Paul Harris Fellowship from the Rotary Clubs for her service to education.
 She has an MSc in Psychology and is passionate about offering opportunities and inspiration to young people.